Tuition & Fees

 MEM, MF, and Online (DEL-MEM) STUDENTS

-The tuition costs are significant, but the return on your investment is high: The opportunity to pursue a fulfilling career that enables you to affect positive change.
+The tuition costs are not insignificant, but the return on your investment is high: the opportunity to pursue a fulfilling career that enables you to affect positive change.

-- A ‘flat-fee’ tuition structure, allows all of our students – across each of our programs – to pay the same tuition regardless of credit hours, whether the work is done online or in residence, or if students are taking courses in one of our other graduate/professional schools (e.g. Fuqua School of Business, Pratt School of Engineering, Duke Law, etc.) at no additional cost.
+- We utilize a ‘flat-fee’ tuition structure, in which all our students pay the same tuition regardless of their specific program, number of credits registered for, or whether the work is done online or in residence.
+Students can take courses at one of Duke's other graduate/professional schools (e.g. Fuqua, Pratt, Duke Law, etc.) at no additional cost.